-- A process monitoring system suitable for welding, cladding and cutting processes will be developed. - It will be embedded into the ModuLase system, in order to assure process stability and also enabling to reduce additional time and costs involved in the process.
+- A process monitoring system suitable for welding, cladding and cutting processes will be developed. - It will be embedded into the ModuLase system, in order to assure process stability and enable reduction in time and costs involved in the process.

 User friendly Operating/User interface: